leeboardtools/mimon/UIDesignNotes.md

 - RowTable To Do:
     - Reorder columns
-        - Either menu option to enable dragging of columns or Ctrl drag.
+        - Either menu option to enable dragging of columns or Ctrl drag or just drag?.

     - Sort by columns